EDITS: Changes added in Dec 2021, Feb 2022 and March 2022 as information was released.

-You can no longer suspend a subscription as you will continue to be invoiced, but you do get the option to cancel within the first 72 hours after the initial order.
+You can no longer suspend a subscription as you will continue to be invoiced, but you do get the option to cancel within the first

 To help you make a decision for the best approach for your business, we have broken down the new CSP subscription options: